 Commercial leases may be further categorised into “net leases” and, rarely, “gross leases”.
 Under a net lease, all operating costs and expenses relating to the property are passed on to the tenant in addition to the payment of base rent, although responsibility for capital expenses may remain with the landlord.
 Under a gross lease, tenants are charged an “all-in” fixed gross rent to cover the landlord’s operating and capital costs and expenses, while providing the tenant certainty as to its financial obligations.

 Ground leases are generally long-term, with few landlord obligations and the tenant’s right or obligation to construct and control the improvements on the land.
-In Quebec, "emphyteutic leases" (a conveyance of a dismemberment of ownership for a term) is analogous to a ground lease.
+In Quebec, “emphyteutic leases” (a conveyance of a dismemberment of ownership for a term) are analogous to ground leases.
 Ground leases allow the tenant to invest in, and enjoy the depreciation of, the buildings on the land.
 Accordingly, the landlord will enjoy a low threshold of oversight and control, while the tenant will have greater contractual certainty to protect and finance its investment.

-As a result of the coronavirus pandemic, both landlords and tenants have revisited limited lease provisions, including the definition and effect of force majeure provisions and quiet enjoyment covenants.
+As a result of the COVID-19 pandemic, both landlords and tenants have revisited limited lease provisions, including the definition and effect of force majeure provisions and quiet enjoyment covenants.
 However, landlords have typically not entertained rent abatements in the event of future pandemics, nor have landlords accommodated potential delays in construction build-out or supply chain issues.

 For commercial leases, rent is based on market conditions and negotiated prior to settling the lease agreement.
 Market conditions will determine whether there will be a fixed rental rate for the term, or whether the rental rate will increase throughout the term.